 Ranked a Top 100 university by U.S. News & World Report, Loyola University Chicago will help you prepare for a career with 80+ programs in business, sciences, and other disciplines.

-Consistently ranked a "Best National University" and a "Great School, Great Price" by U.S. News &World Report, Loyola University Chicago continues to advance the 450-year-old Jesuit tradition of rigorous academic study firmly grounded in the liberal arts.
-While many of Loyola's programs are noteworthy, BusinessWeek recently rated Loyola No. 1 in the nation for Undergraduate Business Specialties in Ethics.
+Consistently ranked a "Top National University" by U.S. News & World Report, Loyola University Chicago continues to advance the 450-year-old Jesuit tradition of rigorous academic study firmly grounded in the liberal arts.

-Loyola is the largest Jesuit Catholic university in the United States, enrolling 15,879 students from 50 states and 82 countries.
-Loyola offers more than 70 undergraduate majors and more than 140 graduate, professional, and graduate-level certificate programs as well as three professional programs in law, medicine, and nursing.
+Loyola is the largest Jesuit Catholic university in the United States, enrolling 16,422 students.
+Incoming freshmen come from 43 states and 57 countries.
+Loyola offers more than 80 undergraduate majors and more than 140 graduate, professional, and graduate-level certificate programs as well as three professional programs in law, medicine, and nursing.

 Loyola helps students prepare for meaningful careers with top academic programs in business, the sciences, and numerous other disciplines, along with opportunities for internships throughout the city of Chicago and beyond.
-Loyola's well-rounded, transformative education will help you develop as a whole person intellectually, socially, physically, and spiritually.
+Loyola's well-rounded, transformative education will help students develop as a whole person-intellectually, socially, physically, and spiritually.